Christ and Sinner: Background and creation

 In April 1872, Siemiradzki departed from Munich for Florence to stay there long-term.
 However, having travelled through Italy shortly after, the artist changed his plans and decided to move to Rome.
 He informed the Academy of Arts of this decision in a letter dated 9 May 1872.
 Siemiradzki promptly leased a studio on Via Margutta, where he commenced work on a new painting, which he called Christ and Sinner or The Sinner.

 The commissioner for this painting was Grand Duke Vladimir Alexandrovich, who was a fellow (deputy) president of the Academy of Arts from 1869 and became its president in 1876.
 The Grand Duke proposed a theme for the future painting to Siemiradzki while he was still in St Petersburg.
 In particular, Vladimir Alexandrovich sent the artist a copy of Aleksey Konstantinovich Tolstoy's poem The Sinner, first published in 1858 in the magazine Russkaya Beseda.
 This poem was very popular at the time and was part of the repertoire of various literary evenings.

-In the autumn of 1872, the artist Vasily Polenov arrived in Rome, where he commenced work on a painting with a similar subject.
-In a letter to his family dated 15 October 1872, Polenov wrote: "Here already lives an Academy fellow Pole Siemiradzki.
+In the autumn of 1872, the artist Vasily Polenov arrived in Rome, where he commenced work on a painting with a similar subject, Christ and the Woman taken in Adultery (alternatively titled: He That Is Without Sin) In a letter to his family dated 15 October 1872, Polenov wrote: "Here already lives an Academy fellow Pole Siemiradzki.
 Very kind and charming gentleman and an interesting artist".
 In the same missive, Polenov stated that he had formed close relationships with other Polish artists in Rome and that he "began to make studies for the painting He That Is Without Sin".
 In a letter dated 31 March 1873 Vera Nikolaevna Voeikov, Polenov's grandmother, informed her grandson from St Petersburg: "We had your friend Siemiradzki, who liked you very much and praised your talent and your sketches in Rome, as well as the painting you started."
-Polenov worked much longer on the canvas Christ and the Woman Taken in Adultery (alternative title - He That Is Without Sin?) than Siemiradzki on his Sinner, only finishing it in 1887.
+Polenov worked much longer on the canvas Christ and the Woman Taken in Adultery (He That Is Without Sin) than Siemiradzki on his Sinner, only finishing it in 1887.

 Siemiradzki dedicated at least a year and a half to contemplating the subject, including the creation of sketches and studies.
 According to his recollections, he spent approximately eight months working on the large canvas.
 In the process of creating The Sinner, Siemiradzki employed the latest achievements of photography, with images taken at his request by professional photographer Michele Mang.
 The collection of the National Museum in Kraków contains photographic documentation of sitters and mannequins in their respective poses and attire, which were employed to create the various characters depicted in the painting, including the protagonists, Jesus Christ and the Sinner.
 The painting was completed in February 1873, thus the entire process of creating The Sinner spanned approximately three years, from 1870 to 1873.